 Gordon Garcia.
 Physician, musician, storyteller.

 To begin, Gordon loved nicknames.
 That’s how I became Droodoo, as in voodoo but perhaps a bit like doo-doo too.
-This led to the rhythmic salutation, “Droodoo, how do you do?”
-Our mutual friend Felix Luna got dubbed FeeLuna or Brotha Hee, while Gordon himself went by GG or Brother G or sometimes just Gordo.
+This inspired the rhythmic salutation, “Droodoo, how DO you DO?”
+He had several nicknames of his own too.
+There was GG or Double G, the variant Brother G and sometimes just Gordo.
+They all fit.

-There was something in his storytelling, though.
-A conviction belied by humor and warmth.
-And he listened intensely when you talked.
+And it wasn’t just the content of those stories, it was the way he conveyed them.
+He spoke with a conviction softened by humor and warmth, and he listened intensely too.
 I knew we’d be friends by the end of our first conversation.

-But his talents ran deeper than just good taste and a great feel.
-In that same band hall, I once heard Gordon singing “Minute by Minute” in a perfectly affected Michael McDonald rasp.
+He had another trick up his sleeve.
+In that same college band hall, I once heard him jokingly singing “Minute by Minute” in a perfectly affected Michael McDonald rasp.
 I decided to join in on piano only to realize that he had plucked the record key out of thin air.
 Poker-faced, I said, “sing another.”
 He continued with a Beatles tune, which he also got right.
 I stopped after the third song and said, “OK Gordo, you know you have perfect pitch, right?”
 He seemed as surprised as I was.
-Incidentally, Felix has this gene too.
-And incidentally, I don’t.
+Incidentally Felix had this gene too.
+I felt deaf by comparison.

-Dr. Garcia graduated in the late ’90s and then moved to San Antonio to take a job with the Air Force.
-I thought that would be the end of his drumming days but when my wife and I opened a jazz café 150 miles from his home, he became one of our regular weekend performers.
+Once he graduated Gordo became Dr. Garcia, a physician with the Air Force in San Antonio.
+His love of music didn’t end with the new career though.
+When my wife and I opened a jazz café 150 miles from his home, he became one of our regular weekend performers.
 Once a musician, always a musician.

-I attended his wedding in 2006, just as he had attended mine a decade earlier.
-Unfortunately we lost touch for a bit afterwards, a downside to my not being on Facebook perhaps.
+We attended his wedding in 2006, just as he had attended ours a decade earlier.
+But being in a different city and my not being on Facebook meant we lost touch for a while.
 Also, life has a way of blurring time and we all get lost in our own bubbles.
-But then he surprised me with an out-of-the-blue phone call (“Hey Droodoo….”).
-His conversations had an instant warming effect; however, when he told me about a sustained bout with cancer and a divorce, I felt awful for not knowing.
-We made immediate plans to fix this massive gap.
+Then a few years later Gordon surprised me with an out-of-the-blue phone call: “Droodoo Child!!
+Droodoo, how DO you DO?”
+His greetings had an instant warming effect.
+We soon settled into a long conversation in which he told me about a sustained bout with cancer and a divorce and I felt just awful for not having been there.
+As the call ended we made plans to fix this unacceptable life gap.

-Over lunch a few weeks later, he explained that the cancer had been a rare lymphoma (mycoses fungoides) that took years to properly diagnose and many more to treat.
+He explained over lunch a few weeks later that the cancer had been a rare lymphoma called mycoses fungoides, one that took years to properly diagnose and many more to treat.
 In the end what cured him was a stem cell transplant, one that completely reset his immune system.
 This meant every outing had to be treated like a war zone.
 Years before Covid-19 normalized such things, he’d wash his hands with a ferocious thoroughness and when necessary wear a mask too.

-In the 2021 novel Between Two Kingdoms, author Suleika Jaouad provides a firsthand account of her own cancer experience and in particular the critical importance of familial support, how she left New York City to move back to her childhood home in Saratoga Springs.
-When he started his treatments, Gordon did the same.
-He left San Antonio to move back to his childhood home in Webster.
+In the 2021 novel Between Two Kingdoms, author Suleika Jaouad provides a firsthand account of her own cancer experience and in particular the critical importance of familial support.
+She describes leaving New York City to move back to her childhood home in Saratoga Springs and how healing being with family was for her.
+When Gordon started his treatments, he had done the same.
+He left San Antonio to move back to his childhood home in Webster, Texas.
 The doctors at MD Anderson may have attended to his health, but it was his family who ultimately revived his spirit.
 That home was his refuge and they were his nurturers.

-Not long after that night we attended the memorial concert for vocalist Kellye Gray, who we both had played with decades earlier.
-It was the last time I would ever see him.
-In September, Felix called with the horrible news that Gordon had passed away unexpectedly after a short illness.
+Not long after that night the two of us attended the memorial concert for vocalist Kellye Gray, who we both had played with decades earlier.
+Little did I know, it would be the last time I would see him: In September, Felix called with the horrible news that Gordon had passed away unexpectedly after a short illness.
 A week later we both served as pallbearers for our friend.

 Sometimes death makes no sense.
-His certainly didn’t and eighteen months later I still can’t quite get my head around it.
+His certainly didn’t and eighteen months later I still can’t get my head around it.
 Having played off and on for years at a local synagogue, I thought about the Kaddish.
 It’s the point during the service when the congregants speak the name of someone they recently lost.
 Just the name, nothing else.
-The potency is in what’s not said.
-That’s how this tribute began: by just writing his name.
-From there it grew into something much longer, which I’ll now conclude by saying, Rest In Peace Brother G. We had so many more stories to share.
+That’s how this tribute began: by just writing his name, Gordon Garcia.
+From there it grew into something much longer, which I’ll now conclude in saying, Rest In Peace Brother G. We had so many more stories to share.

 One last thing.
 While writing this post, I found this old voicemail from Gordo.
 It begins as always, “Hey Droodoo…”

-The reference he makes to Bash is our close mutual friend Sebastian Whittaker (a.k.a., “Bash”) who passed away in 2016.
-The two of us went to see him in the hospital, at MD Anderson no less, and attended his funeral together afterwards.
+Bash was the nickname for our close mutual friend Sebastian Whittaker who passed away from cancer in 2016.
+The two of us had gone to see him in the hospital, at MD Anderson no less, and attended his funeral together afterwards.
 The benefit he mentions here is one they threw for his mom to help cover his medical costs.